On Dirichlet Series Involving $\zeta(s)$ and Extensions of the Euler-Mascheroni Constant: Main Results

-\end{thm} Since classical times, it has been recognized that the arithmetic nature of Euler's constant remains unresolved: its transcendence and any closed-form representation are unknown, and even its irrationality has not been established (for a comprehensive survey, see \cite{ragarias}).
-Likewise, a closed-form expression for $\gamma(n,m;\mu)$ $(n, m\in\mathbb{N}, \mu\in\mathbb{N}_0)$ also appears to be intractable.
-As shown in equation~\((1.5)\), the classical case $D(1,1;1)$ was already evaluated by Euler~\cite{euler}.
-Furthermore, for $\mu = 2, 3$, the corresponding expressions $D{}(1,1;\mu)$ were given by Srivastava~\cite[(5.3)]{srivastava} and Choi--Srivastava~\cite[(4.40)]{choi-srivastava}, in terms of the Stirling and Glaisher--Kinkelin constants, respectively:
+\end{thm} Since classical times, it has been recognized that the arithmetic nature of Euler's constant remains unresolved: its transcendence and the existence of any closed-form representation are unknown, and even its irrationality has not been established (for a comprehensive survey, see \cite{ragarias}).
+Likewise, a closed-form expression for $\gamma(n,m;\mu)$ $(n,m\in\mathbb{N},\ \mu\in\mathbb{N}_0)$ also appears to be intractable.
+As shown in {(1.5)}, the classical case $D(1,1;1)$ was already evaluated by Euler~\cite{euler}.
+Furthermore, for $\mu=2,3$, the corresponding values $D(1,1;\mu)$ were obtained by Srivastava~\cite[(5.3)]{srivastava} and Choi--Srivastava~\cite[(4.40)]{choi-srivastava}, in terms of the Stirling and Glaisher--Kinkelin constants, respectively:

-Here $A_0=\sqrt{2\pi}$ is the Stirling constant; $A_1$ is the Glaisher--Kinkelin constant, defined as follows:
+Here $A_0=\sqrt{2\pi}$ is the Stirling constant, and $A_1$ is the Glaisher--Kinkelin constant, defined as follows:

 The Glaisher--Kinkelin constant and its generalizations originally arose in the study of the hyperfactorial function and its extensions.
-Generally, the constants $A_m$ ($m \in \mathbb{N}_{\geq 2}$) are referred to as the Bendersky constants (cf.~\cite{bendersky}; see also \cite[Section 5]{adamchik}, \cite{copo}, and \cite{perkins-gorder}).
-They are defined via the following limit, and will be discussed further in Section~5.
+In general, the constants $A_m$ ($m\in\mathbb{N}_{\geqslant 2}$) are referred to as the Bendersky constants (cf.~\cite{bendersky}; see also \cite[Section~5]{adamchik}, \cite{copo}, and \cite{perkins-gorder}).
+They are defined by the limit

 where the function $p(n,m)$ is given by